 Overnight at Plateliai campsite.

 Depart Plateliai and travel to our last campsite on the tour in Klaipeda (48 miles).
 Why not visit Plunge en route which has a Manor House or Orvidas Garden featuring religious and folklore inspired sculptures and monuments are displayed.
 Also, the church and Franciscan monastery at Kretinga is worth a stop.
 On arrival at Klaipeda, enjoy a walk along the wide, sandy beach, which is considered to be one of the nicest beaches on Lithuania's amber coast.

 2 nights at Klaipeda campsite.

 A coach excursion will take us first to Palanga, a resort and holiday town with an intense liking of amber and amber products.
-We will visit the Amber Museum, situated in a mansion in a large park.
+We will visit the Amber Museum, situated in Tyszkiewicz Palace.
 Our next stop will be Lithuania's main port, Klaipeda, for a walk through the old town before a farewell meal in a downtown restaurant.

 End of tour arrangements.
 Stay longer and explore further, drive home through Poland or take the ferry from Klaipeda to Kiel.